A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

 \textbf{Discrete Objects by Nature}.
 The standard machine learning techniques, which were developed primarily for continuous data, do not work off-the-shelf, but usually need adjustments.
 A prominent example is the back-propagation algorithm, which is not directly applicable to graphs, since it works only for continuously differentiable objective functions.
 To this end, it is usual to project graphs (or their constituents) into a continuous space and represent them as vectors/matrix.
-However, reconstructing the generated graphs from the continuous representations remains a challenge.

-\textbf{Conditional Generation}.
-Sometimes, it is crucial to guide the graph generation process by conditioning it on extra contextual information.
-For example, in Natural Language Processing (NLP) domain, Abstract Meaning Representation (AMR) structures and dependency graphs~\cite{lyu2018amr,zhang2019amr} are generated conditioning on an input sequence.
-The other example is about molecular optimization~\cite{jin2018learning}, which generate the target graph conditioning on an input graph.
-Thus, the deep graph generation problems can face a more challenging problem setting, which requires learning the conditional distribution of the observed graphs given the condition.
+However, reconstructing the generated graphs from the continuous representations is a challenge.
+Reconstructing the desecrate graph objects (i.e., nodes and edges) from continuous spaces results into different graph decoder process, such as sequentially generating the nodes of the graphs or generating the adjacent matrix of graphs in one-shot.
+This challenge motivates the major criteria in the taxonomy of the existing methods in this survey.

 \textbf{Evaluation for Implicit Properties} Evaluating the generated graphs is a very critical but challenging issue, due to the unique properties of graphs which with complex and high-dimensional structure and implicit features.
 Existing methods use different evaluation metrics.
-For example, some works~\cite{you2018graphrnn,sun2019graph,guo2018deep} compute the distance of the graph statistic distribution of the graphs in the test set and graphs that are generated, while other works~\cite{liuauto,fan2019labeled} indirectly use some classifier-based metrics to judge whether the generated graphs are of the same distribution as the training graphs.
+For example, some works~\cite{you2018graphrnn,sun2019graph,guo2022deep} compute the distance of the graph statistic distribution of the graphs in the test set and graphs that are generated, while other works~\cite{liuauto,fan2019labeled} indirectly use some classifier-based metrics to judge whether the generated graphs are of the same distribution as the training graphs.
 It is important to systematically review all the existing metrics and choose the approximate ones based on their strengths and limitations according to the application requirements.
+Towards this challenge, we summarized a unified evaluation framework for graph generation in Section~\ref{sec:five}, including popular evaluation metrics for both unconditional and conditional graph generation.